Last Updated: 31 December 2022

 Browsers are incredibly complex pieces of software that take instructions from just a few files and create every webpage you visit all the while making calls to servers and other operations.
 Luckily there’s a way to peal back and see the behind the scenes working of what makes a webpage.

-On any web browser (Chrome, FireFox, Brave, Opera...) right-click and select the option
+On any web browser (Arc, Chrome, Firefox, Safari, Brave, Opera, Edge, ...) right-click and select the option mentioning

-This is the console window are here you can see everything that makes up any webpage.
+This is the console window where you can see everything that makes up any webpage.

-You can even add or delete elements and change the style to see how that would visually effect the page.
-While these changes are only local to you computer it is a good way to play around and see how different changes alter a page’s layout.
+You can even modify, add, and delete elements while also changing their styles to see how those changes would visually affect the page.
+While these tweaks are only local to your computer, it is a quick and simple way to experiment with how different changes alter a page’s layout.

-When creating a UI there are ways to write incorrect code that will execute and run, but not produce any visual elements.
-That’s why the console can be a helpful tool when running your project locally.
+When creating a UI, there are many ways to write incorrect code that will execute and run, but not produce any visual elements.
+That’s why this console can be a helpful tool when running your project locally.

-The web inspector is a way to see how a webpage is put together.
+The web inspector is a great way to see how a webpage is put together.
 By observing how other webpages are made it can inform how you want to create, and subsequently nest, components together.
-Mozilla’s documentation on the Page Inspector goes into detail on each different tab and how it can be used.